PMDev483/cs-azure-integration-bicep/README.md

 ### Using existing app registration in Entra ID
 > [!IMPORTANT]
-> To use an existing app registraiton Application.ReadWrite.OwnedBy.
+> To use an existing app registration Application.ReadWrite.OwnedBy.

 ## Contributing